MabbottLab/MEGneto/README.md

 ### Re-inserting Trials
 `FREEVIEWING_FCP_4_5_REINSERTINGTRIALS.m` stacks the output of the beamforming step for each participant (i.e., it combines all beamforming from both runs of a participant's MEG data) and inserts blank columns for trials that were rejected in the task epoching step.

+Note: Please open the script of this code to see more details on this step.

 Output: A matrix (with each run of a participant's data stacked together) with reconstructed timeseries for each trial and region of interest across both runs of MEG data for each participant.
 The output is stored in participant-specific folders under the name "revamped_beamforming_results.mat".

 ### Frequency Analysis